Coming of Age (Foster the People song): Music video

 "Coming of Age" premiered on YouTube on January 13, 2014, with the song being accompanied by time-lapse footage depicting the creation of a mural of the Supermodel cover.
 Directed by Vern Moen and Zachary Rockwood, the video was filmed in South Los Angeles Street and showcases the LA Freewalls project.

 The official music video, directed by BRTHR, followed on February 6, 2014.
 The video inspired by 1980s teen films, depicts the stories of various struggling Californian children, intercut with footage of the band playing on a stage.
 Scenes include a dejected high school student wearing a mascot suit and being bullied by jocks, a teenager running away from cops, a young boxer struggling in the ring, and angst-ridden teenagers confronting a group of popular students.
 Describing the video, Foster stated: "The emotional arcs of the characters were pretty empowering."
 He singled out the boxer subplot as his favorite, as it reminded him of the 1976 film Rocky.

 Reception

+The song was well received by critics.
 Garrett Kamps of Spin described it as "a breezy pop song with innocuous lyrics [...] that's not so ostentatious as to call attention to itself, a sweet spot these guys used to find more often".